ndl303/umkehr/README.md

 IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+This software contains third party run-time libraries in folder *pgi_redistributables*.
+You are strictly prohibited by the third party from further distribution of any files in this folder.

 # Overview #
 This is the UMKEHR retrieval code provided to the WOUDC in January 2019.
 It is a shallow python wrapper around Fortran code that executes the Umkehr ozone retrieval algorithm described in *Petropavlovskikh, I., Bhartia, P. K. and DeLuisi, J.*: [New Umkehr ozone profile retrieval algorithm optimized for climatological studies](https://doi.org/10.1029/2005GL023323 ), *JGR 2005*.